shirha/oblivion/ns/readme.md

 effect you only get recipes with that effect.
 Also, if any ingredients or effects are in the excluded pool those recipes are not shown either.

-In the filter panel the ingredients are managed in two pools, included and excluded.
-You move them around in the pool using the ➕︎ and ➖︎ buttons.
 If you want to save your ingredients included pool for later you can click the Save button.

-The effects excluded pool is to allow you to search for recipes that don't have that effect.
-You are warn that you have an effect in the effects excluded pool with a pink<i>❗</i>to the right of the Recipe panel title.
-If you are trying to make the most expensive potions you don't want to be excluding any effects!

 [Nordic Souls](https://www.nexusmods.com/skyrimspecialedition/mods/77497) is a [Simon Rim](https://www.nexusmods.com/profile/SimonMagus/mods?gameId=1704) Wabbajack modlist.